Think oatmeal is completely off-limits when you’re on the ketogenic diet?

-Supplementing with GLA has been shown to improve the function and health of hormones[*].
-While GLA and foods abundant in GLA (such as hemp hearts) have been shown to have positive effects on those with ADHD, heart disease, obesity, multiple sclerosis, breast pain, etc, it’s mainly a building block for prostaglandins (hormone-like chemicals in the body that control inflammation, body temperature and the smoothing of muscles).
+Supplementing with GLA has been shown to improve the function and health of hormones.
+GLA and foods abundant in GLA (such as hemp hearts) have been shown to have positive effects on those with ADHD, heart disease, obesity, multiple sclerosis, and breast pain[*][*][*].

 #2: Improve Digestion

-Hemp hearts are known for improving digestion due to their main feature of being a high-fiber food.
-The fiber contents of hemp hearts help relieve any constipation but also feed the good bacteria in the gut (probiotics) to help maintain a strong immune system.
+As a high-fiber food, hemp hearts are known for improving digestion.
+The fiber content of hemp hearts can help relieve constipation, but it also feeds the good bacteria in your gut (probiotics) to help maintain a strong immune system[*].

 #3: Improve Hair, Skin and Nail Health